GALLERY

 The method of working:

-1) The plates are dipped into a thin glaze-base which is also thrown over tiles.
+1) The plates are dipped into a thin glaze-base and it is poured over the tiles.

-2) The tiles and plates are then sprinkled with a thick glace base using a palm-brush or something similar, to form the texture you want.
+2) The tiles and plates are then spattered with a thick glaze base using a palm-brush or something similar, to form the texture you want.

 6) This plate is done in the same way as in 4 & 5 but the background is not painted so when fired the color of the red bisque accentuates the different textures of the base.